mahsanazar/immo-eliza-machine-learning/README.md

 - Loads the new data from the specified CSV file.
 - Preprocesses the new data using the same preprocessing steps as the training data.
 - Makes predictions using the trained model.
-- Saves the predictions to a CSV file named predictions.csv.
+- Saves the predictions to a CSV file named predictions.csv  and excel file named predictions.xlsx.

 ## Folder Structure